Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

 my-config.development:
   - skipDeployment: "false"
 ```
-or disable it by default and enable only for environment or group:
+If you want to disable it by default and enable only for environment or group:
 ```yaml
 my-config:
   - name: "My config"